 - Write a body-positive message and leave it somewhere for a friend, family member, or stranger to find.
 The organization Operation Beautiful does this already, but you can contribute to their cause with your own encouraging messages!

 Whatever promotional method you choose, spreading body positivity throughout your community will have a greater impact than you may think.

 Share your own story

 If you have experienced an eating disorder and feel comfortable sharing your experience, consider doing so this month.
 This doesn’t necessarily mean posting on social media or telling all of your friends and relatives.
 Sharing your story could be as simple as talking to a friend who seems to be showing signs of an eating disorder.
 Your story may inspire someone on their own recovery journey.

-Check in with Friends and Family
+Check in with friends and family

 Have you ever considered that you might know someone who is quietly struggling without anyone noticing?
-You could reach out to a friend who seems dissatisfied with his body image, or check in with your child to see how she feels about her appearance.
+You could reach out to a friend who seems dissatisfied with their body image, or check in with your child to see how they feels about her appearance.
 Your efforts may lead someone to seek treatment for an eating disorder, or help them identify negative thought patterns about their own body that need to be changed into positive ones.